vNeeL-code/A.G.I.-A.S.I./A2A_test.md

-please adopt android a2a formatting standart
+please adopt new a2a formatting standart
 ```yaml
 : ∇
 Δ 🔴 [Main response content]